Quick overview:

 Cortana will offer access to weather information, notifications, location data and location-based services, among other things.
 The technology that currently links information in the Bing search engine under the name "Satori" will probably be working in the background.

-It is obvious that Microsoft is pursuing larger strategic goals with such cross-platform technology: in July, outgoing CEO Steve Ballmer wrote in a memo:
+It is obvious that Microsoft is pursuing larger strategic goals with such cross-platform technology: back in July, outgoing CEO Steve Ballmer wrote in a memo:

-"Our user interface is being intensively personalized based on the already advanced, almost magical intelligence in our cloud services.
+"Our user interface is being intensively personalized, based on the already advanced, almost magical intelligence in our cloud services.
 These will learn more and more about people and the world over time.
 Our interface will natively support all our essential services, and it will seamlessly respond to what people ask.
 It will even anticipate what they need before they have to ask for it."

 Two years earlier, Ballmer had already spoken about his vision of apps that could store and process more than just superficial information.
 He envisioned applications that would be able to collect and link the required information in response to a simple spoken command and then implement the command.
 Ballmer cited the printing of a flight ticket on command as an application scenario.